goldipl/my_page/README.md

 Copyright © Marcin Godlewski

 ## Other info
-Icons (used on this webpage) were made by Freepik from www.flaticon.com - licensed by CC 3.0 BY.
+Free icons (used on this webpage) were designed by Freepik https://www.flaticon.com/authors/freepik and RoundIcons https://www.flaticon.com/authors/roundicons from www.flaticon.com -> `grafika-jpg` folder.
-Other pictures comes from free site Pexels.
+Other pictures comes from free site Pexels https://www.pexels.com/ -> `grafika-jpg` folder.